Past research into children's and young people's cancers

 2010 – We help fund a ground-breaking trial of a drug called mitoxantrone, showing how it could dramatically improve survival in children whose acute lymphoblastic leukaemia (ALL) has returned.
 This revolutionised the way some children with ALL are treated.

 1977 – Our scientists carry out pioneering early research that helps revolutionise stem cell transplants – a life-saving treatment for some young patients with blood cancers.
 Their work on bone marrow stem cells has helped develop better treatments for many types of cancers, boosting survival.

-1997 – We carry out the first UK clinical trials in children with the bone cancer Ewing's sarcoma and help to bring about dramatic improvements in survival.
+1997 – We carry out the first UK clinical trials in children with the bone cancer Ewing sarcoma and help to bring about dramatic improvements in survival.

 2004 – We help support a trial that dramatically improves survival for children with hepatoblastoma, the most common childhood liver cancer.
 The trial helps to define the best combination and sequence of surgery and chemotherapy.

-2006 – Our decade-long trial shows that giving chemotherapy before surgery to children with Wilms’ tumour makes treatment for children with this type of kidney cancer kinder.
-And in 2016 further results from the trial show that some children can also safely be given less chemotherapy after surgery, reducing the risk of long term side effects for these young patients.
+2006 – Our decade-long trial that we funded shows that giving chemotherapy before surgery to children with Wilms tumour makes treatment for children with this type of kidney cancer kinder.
+And in 2016, further results from the trial show that some children can also safely be given less chemotherapy after surgery, reducing the risk of long term side effects for these young patients.

 2009 – Our researchers show that testing for a faulty version of a gene called MYCN helps doctors identify children with less aggressive forms of neuroblastoma, sparing them unnecessary treatments.